|The Technical Workforce

 The Anita Borg Institute will take all reasonable steps to maintain the security and confidentiality of the application data as described in the Top Companies Initiative Non-Disclosure Agreement, which companies must accept to participate.

 Data from each company will be anonymized and aggregated with data from other participating companies.
 Individual, identifiable company data will not be shared, either publicly or in the confidential, customized reports.
 Peer benchmarking data will only be shared in aggregated form, and only to the extent that the data can be sufficiently anonymized.
-Results summarized in custom reports for each company are released solely to the company’s primary contact and executive sponsor for the Top Companies program.
+Results summarized in custom reports for each company are released solely through the Top Companies program to the designated contacts.

 All participating companies will be listed on the Leadership Index or Change Alliance in the confidential, customized reports and publicly on the ABI website or in marketing or other materials.